 If you meet up with some friends and spontaneously decide to play a game of Wordplay then how can you do this when you don't have any characters and setting prepared?
 Simple.
 Just make it up as you go along.
-Players can start with no Traits at all and decide what they will be as they play through a game.
-The Navigator simply hands out the spread of Trait numbers that each player can spend on Traits and off you go!
+Players can start with no Traits at all and decide what they will be as they play.
+The Navigator simply hands out the spread of Trait numbers that each player can spend on Traits and off you go.

 As a player character enters a Challenge the player can make up a Trait or two on the fly and apply values to them as they go along.
-If the game becomes a continuing series of stories then the player characters will expand to their full lists of Traits as play progresses.
+If the game becomes a continuing series of stories then the player characters will grow out to their full lists of Traits as play progresses.

-An Example of Character Creation
+Example Character Creation

-Elaine is guiding Tom through the creation of a new character for a sweeping fantasy epic that the group will be playing.
-The Epic Fantasy Theme is being used to generate ideas for the game background and characters.
-In this example Tom has already come up with his Pre-play text and has a good idea of what his character is going to be like.
+Elaine is guiding Tom through the creation of a new character for a sweeping fantasy epic that the group are playing.
+The 'Epic Fantasy' Theme is being used to generate ideas for the game background and in generating characters.
+In this example Tom has already come up with his preplay text and has a good idea of what his character is going to be like.